Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

       rotations: [90]
       skins:
       - "hedgehog"

-  1: !Arena # note that the arena number is 1, meaning this is the second arena in the file.
+  1: !Arena # Note that the arena number is 1, meaning this is the second arena in the file.
 Each arena must have a unique number and the first arena must be 0.
-    t: 250 # Time limit for the arena.
-This is a local parameter, and is only applicable to this arena.
+    timeLimit: 100
-    pass_mark: 0 # Pass mark for the arena (i.e. the minimum reward required to pass the arena).
-This is a local parameter, and is only applicable to this arena.
+    passMark: 0
     items: # List of objects to spawn in the arena.
 This is a list which is converted to a GameObject array in Unity.
     - !Item # An individual object to spawn in the arena.
 This object is then added to the list of objects to spawn in the arena.
       name: Agent